 Assessment as an integral aspect of learning is explained in the NZC p39-41.
-Activities in this resource contain many opportunities for formative assessment - assessment for learning - evidence that learning (intended or incidental) is occurring.
+Activities in this resource contain many opportunities for formative assessment or assessment for learning - evidence that learning (intended or incidental) is occurring.

-Ideas for students' learning journals are included with each activity.
-In combination evidence from these activities can be used to make an overall judgment, using the guidance provided by the indicators in Section 8, about the level of learning individual students have achieved.
+Ideas of learning artefacts for students' learning journals are included with each activity.
+In combination, evidence from these activities can be used to make an overall judgement about the level of learning individual students have achieved, using the guidance provided by the indicators of progression (mapped onto the HPE Level 4-8 Achievement Objectives) provided with Sections B&C.